MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/README.md

 1. Objectives for the tutorial
 1. Instructor FAQ (common areas students make get stuck on, bugs they may encounter, etc)

-# Writing your own tutorial

-Use this repository as a starting point for your tutorial.
-Each tutorial must follow it's file structure and include all files included in this repository.